tc39/proposal-weakrefs/README.md

 Note, it's not a good idea to close files automatically through a finalizer, as this technique is unreliable and may lead to resource exhaustion.
 Instead, explicit release of resources (e.g., though `try`/`finally`) is recommended.
 For this reason, this example logs errors rather than transparently closing the file.

-This example shows usage of the whole `FinalizationGroup` API:
+This example shows usage of the whole `FinalizationRegistry` API:
-- An object can have a finalizer referenced by calling the `register` method of `FinalizationGroup`.
+- An object can have a finalizer referenced by calling the `register` method of `FinalizationRegistry`.
 In this case, three arguments are passed to the `register` method:
   - The object whose lifetime we're concerned with.
 Here, that's `this`, the `FileStream` object.
   - A held value, which is used to represent that object when cleaning it up in the finalizer.
 Here, the held value is the underlying `File` object.
 (Note: the held value should not have a reference to the weak target, as that would prevent the target from being collected.)
   - An unregistration token, which is passed to the `unregister` method when the finalizer is no longer needed.
-Here we use `this`, the `FileStream` object itself, since `FinalizationGroup` doesn't hold a strong reference to the unregister token.
+Here we use `this`, the `FileStream` object itself, since `FinalizationRegistry` doesn't hold a strong reference to the unregister token.
-- The `FinalizationGroup` constructor is called with a callback as an argument.
+- The `FinalizationRegistry` constructor is called with a callback as an argument.
 This callback is called with an iterator of the held values.

 The finalizer callback is called *after* the object is garbage collected, a pattern which is sometimes called "post-mortem".
 For this reason, a separate held value is put in the iterator, rather than the original object--the object's already gone, so it can't be used.